PocketByte/LocoLaser/README.md

 ``` Bash
 java -cp "core.jar:platform-mobile.jar:source-googlesheet.jar" ru.pocketbyte.locolaser.Main "localization_config.json"
 ```
-These artifacts can be download from [maven repository](https://bintray.com/pocketbyte/maven).
-But there is another simplests ways.
+These artifacts can be downloaded from [maven repository](https://bintray.com/pocketbyte/maven).
+But there is another simplest ways.
 If you use gradle you can use [LocoLaser gradle plugin](https://github.com/PocketByte/locolaser-gradle-plugin) instead.
-Otherwise in [LocaLaser iOS Example](https://github.com/PocketByte/locolaser-ios-example/) you can find [localize.command](https://github.com/PocketByte/locolaser-ios-example/blob/master/locloaser-example-ios/localize.command), the bash scripts that simplify work with LocoLaser on Unix based systems.
+Otherwise, in [LocaLaser iOS Example](https://github.com/PocketByte/locolaser-ios-example/) you can find [localize.command](https://github.com/PocketByte/locolaser-ios-example/blob/master/locloaser-example-ios/localize.command), the bash scripts that simplify work with LocoLaser on Unix based systems.

 ### Console arguments
 You can override config properties by adding additional console arguments: